 If you paid interest on a debt secured by your main home and any of the proceeds from that debt were used in your farming business, see Pub.
-535 to figure the amount that is deductible on Schedule F.
+535 to figure the amount to include on lines 23a and 23b.

-If you have a mortgage on real property used in your farming business (other than your main home), enter on line 23a the interest you paid for 1999 to banks or other financial institutions for which you received a Form 1098.

-If you did not receive a Form 1098 from the recipient, report your mortgage interest on line 23b.
+How To Report.
+If you have a mortgage on real property used in your farming business (other than your main home), enter on line 23a the interest you paid for 2001 to banks or other financial institutions for which you received a Form 1098 (or similar statements).
+If you did not receive a Form 1098, enter the interest on line 23b.

-If you paid more mortgage interest than is shown on Form 1098 or similar statement, see Pub.
+If you paid more mortgage interest than is shown on Form 1098, see Pub.
 535 to find out if you can deduct the additional interest.
-If you can, enter the amount on line 23a.
-Attach a statement to your return explaining the difference and write "See attached" in the left margin next to line 23a.
+If you can, include the amount on line 23a.
+Attach a statement to your return explaining the difference and enter "See attached" in the margin next to line 23a.

-If you and at least one other person (other than your spouse if you file a joint return) were liable for and paid interest on the mortgage and the other person received the Form 1098, report your share of the interest on line 23b.
+If you and at least one other person (other than your spouse if you file a joint return) were liable for and paid interest on the mortgage and the other person received the Form 1098, include your share of the interest on line 23b.
 Attach a statement to your return showing the name and address of the person who received the Form 1098.
-In the left margin next to line 23b, write "See attached."
+In the margin next to line 23b, enter "See attached."

-On line 23b, enter the interest on other loans related to this farm.
-Do not deduct interest you prepaid in 1999 for later years; include only the part that applies to 1999.
+Do not deduct interest you prepaid in 2001 for later years; include only the part that applies to 2001.